-So I’ve got a lot of PC games, like close to 600 of them, and I’ve only played about 160 of them so far.
+So I’ve got a lot of PC games, 1123 to be exact, and I’ve only played about 274 of them so far.
 PC definitely makes up the most of my enormous backlog.
 But of the ones I’ve played, here are my 10 favorite…maybe…there are so many it was really hard to pick them.

-UPDATE 11/7/18- After playing Darksiders Warmastered, I added that to the top 10, knocking Hyperdimension Neptunia ReBirth:1 off of the list!
+UPDATE 11/7/18- New game added, knocking Hyperdimension Neptunia ReBirth:1 off of the list!

 Update 1/1/19- A new game was added to the list, knocking Diablo out of the 10th spot.